Retinal detachment is separation of the neurosensory retina from the underlying retinal pigment epithelium.

 Rhegmatogenous Detachment.
 Risk factors include the following:

-Serous Detachment results from transudation of fluid into the Subretinal space.
+Serous Detachment results from the transudation of fluid into the Subretinal space.
 Causes include severe uveitis, especially in Vogt-Koyanagi-Harada disease, choroidal hemangiomas, and primary or metastatic choroidal cancers

 What is Rhegmatogenous Retinal Detachment?
 Rhegmatogenous retinal detachment is separation of the neurosensory retina from the underlying retinal pigment epithelium characterized...